Web Analytics

 ONNX exported by Pytorch cannot skip step 1 and directly go into step 2.
 Please check section 2 for details.

-If you're still confused reading the manual, please try our examples from https://github.com/kneron/ConvertorExamples
+If you're still confused reading the manual, please try our examples from https://github.com/kneron/ConvertorExamples.
+You can download the examples through these terminal commands:

 Table 1.2 shows supported operators conversion mapping table for every platform.